Arnaldo66/crypto_manage/README.md

   - test if price is nul (btc && euro && dollars) .. dont take
   - if not null transform value from btc or euro or dollars
 TODO:
-  - Show articles private for admin
-  - redirection static page to article
   - change sitemaps generator (add article)
-  - implement new graph
   - change menu
   - do best google work (microformat ...)
   - Test view (title, description)